How can an Importer respond to these tariffs?

 Option 1: File for an Exclusion

-If you are an importer of goods affected by List Two or List Three, don’t miss your opportunity to avoid the supplemental duties that have been imposed!
+If you are an importer of goods affected by List Three, don’t miss your opportunity to avoid the supplemental duties that have been imposed!

 How can we help?
 Shapiro has aligned with a Customs attorney from Thompson Coburn to assist you with crafting your argument; we will also make the filing process both easy and cost-effective for you.
 Please reach out to email@example.com for simple-to-use instruction and pricing.

 It is always a good idea to take a second look at how your products are classified— especially when considering some binding rulings that are on file.
 While some classifications are straightforward, others can be very gray.
 Addressing these gray areas can be a difficult exercise.
 Oftentimes, it requires both expert interpretation of the tariff schedule (knowledge) —and expert strategies (experience).

 How can we help?
 Shapiro has a team of licensed tariff experts on staff.
 Let us review your product classifications to identify the associated risks, as well as potential opportunities.
 Please reach out to firstname.lastname@example.org to get started!